mstksg/backprop/doc/04-the-backprop-typeclass.md

     one  = oneNum
 ```

-If your type has a `Functor` instance, you can use `zeroFunctor` and
+If your type is made using a `Functor` instance, you can use `zeroFunctor` and
 `oneFunctor`:

 ```haskell